 Executive Committee

-Due to Pseudo Obstruction I am fed intravenously (HPN).
+Due to Pseudo Obstruction (Intestinal Failure) I am fed intravenously (HPN).
 Prior to starting feeding I experienced the rollercoaster ride of being misdiagnosed, misunderstood and feeling very isolated.
 Things have changed and improved!

 Being associated with the founder members of PINNT I feel privileged to have been involved since PINNT's inception and continued growth.
 There was a shared passion to bring together artificially fed people into a forum where experiences, fear and ideas could be shared.
 We have achieved so much - worked to bring new equipment and services to those on home artificial nutrition.